|

 A brow lift, also known as a forehead lift, can restore the eyebrows to a more youthful position.
 It helps to reduce the signs of facial aging by repositioning the eyebrows and giving the eyes a more open look, making you appear more alert and rested.

-Bandages are removed one or two days following surgery.
 Sutures will be removed in 10 days to two weeks.
-You should be able to shower and shampoo your hair as soon as the bandage is removed.
+You should be able to shower and shampoo your hair the morning following surgery.

 Swelling and bruising is normal but usually subsides in a few days.
 You may also experience slight headaches.
 Ice compresses can help reduce swelling.